Okehampton: Sport

 The town's football team, Okehampton Argyle F.C., is a non-league club which was established in 1926 after the original side, Okehampton Town, disbanded.
 The club competes in the South West Peninsula League which sits at Steps 6 and 7 of the National League System; four leagues below the top division of non-league football, the Football Conference.
 The town also has a rugby club, Okehampton RFC, which is believed to have been founded in 1884.
 There is also a table tennis club in the town that was purpose-built for the sport beside the local post office off the town.

 Media

 Local TV coverage is provided by BBC South West and ITV West Country.
-Television signals are received from the Caradon Hill and local relay TV transmitters.
+Television signals are received from Caradon Hill transmitting station and local relays.

 Local radio stations are BBC Radio Devon, Heart West, Greatest Hits Radio South West and Radio Exe.

-The town is served by the local newspaper, Okehampton Times which publishes on Thursdays.
+The town is served by the Okehampton Times newspaper, which publishes on Thursdays.